sansqed/cmsc21repo/Blog for CMSC 21.md

 I'm looking forward to the upcoming weeks for much more challenging coding exercises.

 ---

 ## Week 2

-### 2D Arrays
-2D arrays are just like boxes inside boxes.

-Imagine a scenario where you bought a lot of cellphones from different sellers as a giveaway for some event.
-Usually, and if bought legitemately, each phone will be enclosed inside a box.
-Inside these phone boxes are other boxes that contain the charger and other accessories.
-If, for some reason, you need to *borrow* one of these included accessories, you first need to locate which phone model/brand it belongs, then when you open the correct phone box, you have to locate the correct box where it is packed.
-The same is true for 2D arrays, sans the suspiciousness.

 ### Tic-tac-toe

 At first I planned to make a 1D array with a size of 18 where the x and y coordinates of the X and O are adjacent to one another and I just had to loop through every other element.